superseriousbusiness/gotosocial/CONTRIBUTING.md

 ### Golang forking quirks

 One of the quirks of Golang is that it relies on the source management path being the same as the one used within `go.mod` and in package imports within individual Go files.
 This makes working with forks a bit awkward.

-Let's say you fork GoToSocial to `github.com/yourgithubname/gotosocial`, and then clone that repository to `~/go/src/github.com/yourgithubname/gotosocial`.
-You will probably run into errors trying to run tests or build, so you might change your `go.mod` file so that the module is called `github.com/yourgithubname/gotosocial` instead of `github.com/superseriousbusiness/gotosocial`.
-But then this breaks all the imports within the project.
-Nightmare!
-So now you have to go through the source files and painstakingly replace `github.com/superseriousbusiness/gotosocial` with `github.com/yourgithubname/gotosocial`.
-This works OK, but when you decide to make a pull request against the original repo, all the changed paths are included!
-Argh!

-The correct solution to this is to fork, then clone the upstream repository, then set `origin` of the upstream repository to that of your fork.
+The solution to this is to fork, then clone the upstream repository, then set `origin` of the upstream repository to that of your fork.

 See [this blog post](https://blog.sgmansfield.com/2016/06/working-with-forks-in-go/) for more details.

 In case this post disappears, here are the steps (slightly modified):

 >
-> Fork the repository on GitHub or set up whatever other remote git repo you will be using.
-In this case, I would go to GitHub and fork the repository.
+> Fork the repository on Codeberg or set up whatever other remote git repo you will be using.
+In this case, I would go to Codeberg and fork the repository.
 >
 > Now clone the upstream repo (not the fork):
 >
-> `mkdir -p ~/go/src/github.com/superseriousbusiness && git clone git@github.com:superseriousbusiness/gotosocial ~/go/src/github.com/superseriousbusiness/gotosocial`
+> `mkdir -p ~/go/src/code.superseriousbusiness.org && git clone git@codeberg.org:superseriousbusiness/gotosocial ~/go/src/code.superseriousbusiness.org/gotosocial`
 >
 > Navigate to the top level of the upstream repository on your computer:
 >
-> `cd ~/go/src/github.com/superseriousbusiness/gotosocial`
+> `cd ~/go/src/code.superseriousbusiness.org/gotosocial`
 >
 > Rename the current origin remote to upstream:
 >